AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.8.2 =
+* Fix: issue with large icons and text Social Connect display option
+* Fix: issue with {{approval_url}} tag for EPAA email notification that wasn't working in some cases

 = 3.8.1 =
 * Feature: Added option to set the password recovery link on the login form that can be added on the WooCommerce account page
 * Misc: compatibility changes